Bronya-Rand/reimagined-couscous/WORLDINFO.md

    > Card has just the basics of Honkai Impact 3rd itself for use with Bronya Zaychik and Veliona.
 Worked in collaboration with *TheWandering514*.

 - [Honkai: Star Rail](world-info/HSR.json)
-   > Card has the basics of the Honkai: Star Rail World up to Version 1.3 except event areas (Belobog Museum, Aurum Alley).
+   > Card has the basics of the Honkai: Star Rail World up to Version 1.3 except some event areas (Belobog Museum).

 ### Character Lorebooks